Iqrar99/WW-VO-Downloader/README.md

 go run main.go
 ```

-You will be asked which `.json` file you want to use.
+You will be asked which character voice you want to download.
 Just submit and wait for the program finished.
 Voice lines will be downloaded into the `voices/` directory.

 #### 💡 FOR NON DEVELOPER USER 💡